-Whether compensated or not, employees of the Department's Information Technology Office may not engage in systems development, programming, or IT consulting work under the following conditions:
+Whether compensated or not, employees of the Agency/Department's Information Technology Office may not engage in systems development, programming, or IT consulting work under the following conditions:

-- o The work involves the significant use of data that is generated by or obtained from the Department. - o The work supports an activity that the Department engages in and that is found predominantly within the purview of City government, such as eligibility screenings and determinations and benefit calculations.
+• The work involves the significant use of data that is generated by or obtained from the Department.

+• The work is to support an activity that the Department engages in and that is found predominantly within the purview of City government, such as eligibility screenings and determinations and benefit calculations.